How to use MyWay Route Planner

 Route modes, stop parameters, optimization modes, etc.

-All route parameters are very important and can dramatically change your route look, and we recommend taking some time to experiment with them.
-At the end, you will get a route that exactly looks how you want it set up for your specific needs.
+Route parameters are very important and can dramatically change your route time, distance and it looks.
+Take some time to experiment with them, because there is no one-fits-all solution.
+At the end, you will get a route that looks exactly how you want it set up for your specific needs.

-One of the most important settings that can dramatically change route and its convenience is Optimization Mode.
-Optimization Mode has two options: by Time and by Distance.
-This setting is general and affects optimized routes provided by the app and routes in your order.
+One of the most impactful settings for route planning is Optimization Mode, which offers two options: By Time and By Distance.
+This global setting affects both the optimized routes generated by the app and the order of your stops.

 Yeach stop has stop parameters like time windows, priority, notes, color, etc. To change stop settings, click on the stop added to the route.

-Please remember that the "Optimization for Distance" setting can ignore stop settings like priority and time windows.
-The only option that supports time windows and priority setting is fully "Optimization for Time."
+Please remember that the "Optimization by Distance" can ignore stop settings like priority and time windows.
+The only option that supports time windows and priority setting in full is "Optimization by Time."

 When you add stops, please pay attention to the warnings and errors MyWay is showing you.
 For example, if the app believes the stop is incorrect or placed in the wrong place (like another country), it will show you an orange exclamation mark next to the stop.
 If you get any errors, please check our article that explains what they mean and how to get them sorted.